35 GTA 5 Locations Based on Real Life

 Why It Counts: The University of San Andreas, Los Santos is based on UCLA.
 Use the full in-game name at first mention so readers do not confuse it with another campus.

-Claim Guardrail: Do not call it USC.
+Accuracy Note: Do not call it USC.
 The source points to UCLA.

 GTA 5 Kortz Center